ASHUTOSH1010/Shared-code/README.md

 Let me know if you’d like a formal update of the full document, or a side note on where else this clarification might be needed.

+Here is the refined and updated “Methodology – Stranded Assets Assessment” section, now incorporating:

+The clarification about Munich Re hazard scores using RCP 8.5 last year, and RCP 8.5 + SSP5-8.5 this year

+An expanded explanation of flood and storm sub-hazards

+---

+Section 4 – Methodology: Stranded Assets Assessment

+This section outlines the methodology used to estimate management adjustments related to stranded assets under physical climate risk scenarios.
+The focus is on properties exposed to “Extreme” risk levels under the RCP 8.5 climate pathway (2050 horizon) across flood, storm, and sea level rise hazards.

+---

+Definition of Stranded Assets

+Stranded assets are defined as properties expected to become uninhabitable or unusable due to climate-induced physical risks.
+These assets are assumed to experience a complete erosion in property value, necessitating full credit loss recognition for associated mortgage exposures.

+---

+Rationale for Adjustments

+Existing credit models, including PPI haircuts (e.g., from Munich Re), are applied at the portfolio level and may not capture tail-risk events such as total stranding of certain high-risk assets.

+The stranded assets methodology introduces additional management overlays to explicitly account for climate tail scenarios that go beyond average portfolio impacts.

+The adjustments are scoped strictly for current lending policies and tail physical climate scenarios.

+---

+Hazard Types Considered

+Only the most material physical hazards are included in the stranded asset assessment:

+Flood Risk, including:

+Pluvial flood (surface water flooding)

+Fluvial flood (river flooding)

+Coastal flood (including storm surge)

+Flash flood (from intense rainfall)

+Storm Risk, including:

+Tropical cyclones

+Extratropical cyclones

+Hailstorms

+Tornadoes

+Lightning

+Sea Level Rise (chronic hazard):
+This represents long-term inundation risk due to permanent sea encroachment.

+Exclusions:

+Heat stress is excluded as it is more relevant for transition risk rather than asset stranding.

+Precipitation stress is not separately modeled, as its effects are embedded within the flood and storm layers above.

+---

+Stranded Asset Criteria

+Properties are classified as stranded if they meet any of the following physical or structural vulnerability criteria:

+1. “Extreme” Risk Classification under climate stress scenarios by 2050

+2. Property Age: Built before 1970 (assumed to be less resilient to damage)

+3. Building Type: Bungalows, villas, semi-detached homes, or village-type structures (which face higher exposure and are costlier to reinstate)

+4. Flood Defense SOP < 20: Indicates lack of adequate protection

+5. Distance to Coast < 1km: Used as proxy for chronic sea-level risk

+6. Insurance Cover Ceases Post-2030: No insurance assumed beyond 2030 due to expected unavailability and affordability

+---

+Scenario Inputs and Risk Mapping

+Physical risk scores are sourced from Munich Re’s risk models, which classify geographic areas across multiple climate hazards.

+In the 2023 MST, hazard classifications were based solely on the RCP 8.5 pathway.

+For the 2024 MST, a combination of RCP 8.5 and SSP5-8.5 is used.
+This integrates not only physical hazard severity (RCP 8.5) but also socioeconomic vulnerability and exposure intensification (from SSP5-8.5), providing a more realistic representation of climate impact on properties.

+Geospatial overlays of these “Extreme” risk zones are used to tag affected properties.

+---

+Regional Exposure Insights (Key Results)

+Exposure to “Extreme” Flood/Storm Risk:

+TW (100%), HK (68%), CN (48%), IN (22%), KR (11%)

+Exposure to “Extreme” Sea-Level Rise:

+UAE (35%), CN (9%), HK (4%), IN (1%)

+All other markets <1%

+---

+Let me know if you'd like this section converted to audio or merged into the full TDD structure.
+I can also help format it for Word or PowerPoint depending on your reporting needs.